 22This is an interim committee convened at the elections

-that discusses all nominees and chooses those that are recommended to be elected.
+that discusses all nominees and chooses those who are recommended to be elected.

 The names of the recommended nominees appear at the top on voting bulletins, which